hi-ogawa/myblog_jekyll/_posts/2015-07-24-jekyll-sync-with-emacs.md

 - Applescript: `smart_jump_to_chrome.scpt`
   - This is invokes by the previous elisp shortcut.

-### _Chrome to Emacs_:
+## Chrome to Emacs:

 - Jekyll plugin: `_plugins/generator_test.rb`
   - converts markdown header notation (like `### something`) in post.md files into an oridinary header tag with additional attributes, which is checked by the next `browser_to_emacs.js`.
 - Node package: `node_test_emacs_jump`
+  - install the package by `npm install node_test_emacs_jump`
-  - `./bin/executable.js 4010` monitors a POST request at localhost:4010.
+  - `node_modules/.bin/node_test_emacs_jump_app 4010` monitors a POST request at localhost:4010.
   - upon a request, run `emacsclient` command with appropriate options given from POST data.
 - JavaScript assets: `assets/my_ext/browser_to_emacs.js`
-  - Click on headers invokes a POST request to localhost:4010.
+  - Click on headers invokes a POST request to localhost:4010 with data consisting of the line number in original md file.

-## References to implement those programs
+# References to implement those programs

 - Node.js: see [this post]({% post_url 2015-07-23-node-js-tutorial %}) for the detail.
 - Elisp